fd268-0/custommedals/README.md

 > Call `CustomMedals::Refresh` before using this if you changed anything!

 ### `string CustomMedals::GetCustomMedalJson(string name)`
-Returns a Json::Object value, stringifed.
+Returns a Json Object value, stringifed.
 This returns the **first medal** with the name given.
 It includes:
 - `time`
 - `iconColor`
 - `icon`